-4.6 Class Representatives
+4.6.
+Class Representatives

 Early in semester 1 the class will elect one or two class representatives who will liaise with the Programme Director whenever any problems arise which are of a general nature for the class.
-It is intended that formal meetings with class representatives of all postgraduate programmes will be held once a semester where any such matters can be discussed.
+It is intended that formal meetings will be held once a semester where any such matters can be discussed.